"The Benefits of BIM Are Now Proven" - 01/11/2019

 What can the construction industry expect from ALLPLAN?

 At ALLPLAN we strive to provide the tools to make architects and engineers more efficient.
-The more efficient a project can be delivered the more profitable our clients can be.
+The more efficiently a project can be delivered the more profitable our clients can be.
 Our software solutions allow our clients to create BIM models quickly and efficiently, with the flexibility needed to investigate the inevitable changes in design.
 In addition, we recognize BIM is not all about 3D models, but the data required to design and construct efficiently.
 There is still a need to deliver clear and concise 2D drawings and documentation.
-Therefore, we can combine the 2D and 3D processes to provide the ultimate software solution.
+We can therefore combine the 2D and 3D processes to provide the ultimate software solution.

-The new Allplan 2020 version has been published a few days ago.
+The new Allplan 2020 version was published a few days ago.
 What are your three new favourite functions?

 My top three new tools in Allplan 2020 include: